EltonK888/NBA-Gacha-App/README.md

         4. Power Forward (PF) - Good rebounders and scoring
         5. Center (C) - Great rebounders, shot blockers
-- As a user, I want to be able to face off against other teams in a game and see which team wins/has the highest scores
+- As a user, I want to be able to face off against other teams in a game and see which team wins/has the highest scores todo
-- As a user, I want to be able to see the stats my players put up after the game
+- As a user, I want to be able to see the stats my players put up after the game.
+TODO
-- As a user, I want to be able to see the all players on my current team
+- As a user, I want to be able to see the all players on my current team. :checkmark:
-- As a user, I want to be able to see all the players I have claimed
-- As a user, I want to be able to swap players I have claimed with players on the active team that are of the same position
+- As a user, I want to be able to swap players I have claimed with players on the active team :checkmark: